AdobeDocs/commerce-cloud-service.en/help/getting-started/connect-cli.md

 ## Recap

-At this point in the Getting Started workflow, you have completed the following:
+In the Getting Started workflow, you have completed the following:

 - toured your program UI in Cloud Manager
 - cloned your project to a local machine
 - installed the CLI tools
-- authenticated and verified the connection between your local environment and the remote environment
+- authenticated and verified the connection between your local environment and the remote organization

 Now you are ready to interact with your Commerce application.

 >[!TIP]
 >
->The next step helps you to understand what an environment is and how you can customize an environment using the command line.
+>The next step helps you to understand what an environment is and how to view details.
 >
 >**Next step**: [Create a default environment](create-environment.md)